 Emerging Trends in Education

-1. Integrating Technology in the Classroom
+1. Integrating AI and Technology in the Classroom

 Approaching education policy and practices through the lens of globalization allows educators and school administrators to view the curriculum with a wide range of cultural perspectives.
-Teachers and leaders will increasingly be called upon to view education through this lens as they connect with students and families from many walks of life.
+Teachers and leaders are increasingly called upon to view education through this lens as they connect with students and families from many walks of life.

 Learn more about the International Education Policy and Management M.Ed.

-5. Emphasizing Equal Access to Education
+5. Emphasizing Access to Education and Closing Gaps Through Policy and Practice

 Every student deserves the opportunity to succeed, but too often, access to high-quality education is shaped by a student’s zip code, socioeconomic status or background.
-In many under-resourced communities, students still face significant barriers that limit their academic and personal growth.
+In many under-resourced communities, students face significant barriers that limit academic and personal growth.

 Uncover the skills you will achieve by choosing the Education Policy M.P.P.